-The Department of Natural Sciences and Environmental Health is located in the two-story buildings, the Fielding L. Wright (FL W) and Science and Technology Buildings.
-The FL W Building houses Chemistry, Computer Science and Mathematics.
-A new state-of-the Art Science and Technology building houses the Bioinformatics and Environmental Health Programs.
-The Field L. Wright part of the complex was constructed in 1967, occupied in 1969, and renovated in 1995-96.
+The Department of Natural Sciences and Environmental Health is located in the two-story buildings, the Fielding L. Wright (FLW) and the Science and Technology Buildings.
+The FLW Building also houses Chemistry, Computer Science and Mathematics.
+A new state-of-the-art Science and Technology building houses Biology, Bioinformatics and Environmental Health Programs.
+The Fielding L. Wright part of the complex was constructed in 1967, occupied in 1969, and renovated in 1995-96.
 The part of the complex devoted to science instruction and research is 47,506 square feet.
 A technology support and learning center for science and mathematics majors, faculty-staff lounge/conference room, and storage area are available to the science faculty, staff, and students.
-The Science and Technology Building is over 56,000 sq. ft. and consists of teaching labs, computers, graduate students lounges and ten research labs.
+The Science and Technology Building is over 56,000 sq. ft. and consists of teaching labs, computer labs, graduate students lounges and ten research labs.

-Each faculty member in the department has their own research laboratory.
+Each faculty member in the department has his/her own research laboratory.
 Research is conducted in faculty research laboratories and in the laboratory preparation-research room.
 Additional research facilities include the greenhouse and the animal holding facility, a photographic darkroom, a research pond, and an outdoor science laboratory.
 The chemistry program has four teaching laboratories for general chemistry, organic chemistry, analytical and physical chemistry, a chemical analysis lab and two research laboratories.
 The physics facility consists of two laboratories combined with the outdoor instrumentation for photovoltaics research.
 There are two laboratories for the Physical Sciences: Chemical Analysis Laboratory, and Environmental Analysis Laboratory and two Bioinformatics Laboratories.

-Louis Stokes Mississippi Alliance for Minority Participation (LSMAMP) Program of the LSMAMP Program are the High School-to-College BRIDGE Program and the Increase Minority Admission to Graduate Education (IMAGE) Program.
-LSMAMP objectives includes: (1) to significantly increase the number of minorities in science, engineering, and mathematics who receive terminal degrees; (2) to provide linkages between universities within the state; and (3) to enhance student academic performance.
+Louis Stokes Mississippi Alliance for Minority Participation (LSMAMP) Program

+The LSMAMP Program at Mississippi Valley State University is designed to provide both orientation and enrichment experiences in research and critical-thinking skills as well as to prepare students for completion of the terminal degrees in science, engineering, and mathematics.
+The two major components of the LSMAMP Program are the High School-to-College BRIDGE Program and the Increase Minority Admission to Graduate Education (IMAGE) Program.
+LSMAMP objectives includes: (1) efforts to significantly increase the number of minorities in science, engineering, and mathematics who receive terminal degrees; (2) efforts to provide linkages between universities within the state; and (3) enhancement of student academic performance.